FitzwilliamMuseum/egyptiancoffins/_coffins/further-reading.md

 Cooney, K. M., "Changing Burial Practices at the End of the New Kingdom: Defensive Adaptations in Tomb Commissions, Coffin Commissions, Coffin Decoration, and Mummification" in _Journal of the American Research Center in Egypt_ 47 (2011): 3-44.

-Dodson, A., ["Egyptian Coffins in Provincial Collections of the United Kingdom"](http://www.bris.ac.uk/archanth/research/dodson/ecpuk){: target="_blank"}, University of Bristol (2002ff).
+Dodson, A., ["Egyptian Coffins in Provincial Collections of the United Kingdom"](http://www.bris.ac.uk/archanth/research/dodson/ecpuk), University of Bristol (2002ff).

 Dodson, A., "On the Burial of Maihirpri and Certain Coffins of the Eighteenth Dynasty" in C. J. Eyre (ed.), _Proceedings of the Seventh International Congress of Egyptologists_ (Leuven, 1998): 331-338.